 All families look different.
 Some have one parent, while some have two parents of the same sex.
 Some have no “parent” but rather a grandparent or other guardian.
 No matter what a family looks like, they shouldn’t be worried about where or how they can change their baby’s diaper when not at home.
-A woman not being present shouldn’t lead to babies being changed on a dirty public restroom floor, in a car, or any other location not suited for that task.
+A woman’s absence shouldn’t lead to babies being changed on a dirty public restroom floor, in a car, or in any other location unsuitable for that task.

 Multiple children may need to use the restroom.

-Even if a family has a woman present, we all know that when one kid needs to go, the others will too.
-Having two parents around makes things a lot easier for families with multiple children, especially when on the go.
-When there is no changing table in the men’s restroom, that leaves the option for “dividing and conquering” entirely out of the question.
+Even if a family has a woman present, we all know that when one kid needs to go, the others will, too.
+Having two parents around makes things much easier for families with multiple children, especially on the go.
+When there is no changing table in the men’s restroom, the option for “dividing and conquering” is out of the question.

 The issue of gender in restrooms.

 When people think of changing tables, they often think of them being used by infants.
-As parents, you will learn that most children aren’t potty trained until three.
-The American Association of Pediatrics even reports that many kids reach age four without being fully trained.
-At 3- or 4-years-old, a child is most likely aware of gender.
+As parents, you will learn that most children aren’t potty trained until they are three.3 The American Association of Pediatrics reports that many kids reach age four without being fully trained.4 At 3- or 4 years old, a child is most likely aware of gender.
 They tend to know which bathroom is the “right” one.
-A male child may suddenly have an issue with joining mom in the girl’s bathroom.
-This can cause a huge issue when out in public.
+A male child may suddenly have an issue joining the mom in the girl’s bathroom.
+This can cause a considerable problem when out in public.

 Mothers and fathers are equal.

 As stated above, only putting changing tables in women’s restrooms highlights the idea that mothers are chosen by society as the dominant parent.
-This negatively impacts the mother by housing the majority of the childcare responsibilities on her shoulders.
+This negatively impacts the mother by placing most childcare responsibilities on her shoulders.
 It is also detrimental to the father, who wants to be just as involved in his equal parenting relationship.